adyen-examples/adyen-node-online-payments/README.md

 ### Making your server reachable

-Your endpoint consuming the incoming webhook notifications must be accessible by Adyen (ie public access).
+Your endpoint that will consume the incoming webhook must be publicly accessible.

 There are typically 3 options:
 * deploy on your own cloud provider
 * deploy on Gitpod